-Thus, instead of going by indexes or catalogs, one often has to first find a paper describing the dataset, and then follow a link from there.
-The datasets themselves are sometimes searchable (such as [OEIS:on; hog]), and the objects inside them often get a dataset-level unique identifier.
+Findable It is not common for datasets in mathematics to be indexed in registries.
+One often has to first find a paper describing the dataset, and then follow a link from there.
+The datasets themselves are sometimes searchable (such as [OEIS; Bri+13]), and the objects inside them often get a dataset-level unique identifier.
 This is particularly successful for bibliographic metadata (e.g. in Math Reviews, zbMATH or swMATH).
 However, for individual datasets, identifiers are often non-persistent, e.g., when shared on researchers' homepages.

 Finding a mathematical object by its identifier or metadata is theoretically easy.
 But being findable in the sense of FAIR does not always imply being findable in practice: especially in mathematics, it is much more important to find objects by their semantic properties rather than by their identifier.
-The indexing necessary for this is difficult.
+The indexing necessary for this is very difficult.

-For example, consider an engineer who wants to prevent an electrical system from overheating and thus needs a tight upper estimate for the energy term for all a, b, where V is the voltage and I the current.
+For example, consider an engineer who wants to prevent an electrical system from overheating and thus needs a tight estimate for the term $\int{a}^{b} |V(t)I(t)| dt$ for all a, b, where V is the voltage and I the current.
 Search engines like Google are restricted to word-based searches of mathematical articles, which barely helps with finding mathematical objects because there are no keywords to search for.
 Computer algebra systems cannot help either since they to do not incorporate the necessary special knowledge.
 But the needed information is out there, e.g., in the form of